 Andy Cannon has been writing, performing and directing performances especially for children and their families for over twenty five years.
 As part of the Scottish International Storytelling Festival, Andy presented Tales of a Grandson; the story of Scotland’s past through the eyes of a ten year old boy on an odyssey with his grandfather back in the summer of 1973.
 Together they travelled in an Hillman Imp to many locations in both time and space in our nation’s past.

 One particular brief excursion on that epic journey has continued to intrigue him; the battle of Mons Graupius, a celebrated encounter between the Caledonians and the might of the Roman Empire.
 Mons Graupius has captivated historians and antiquarians for hundreds of years – not least because exactly where in the North East of Scotland the battle occurred is still a matter of intense scholarly dispute to this day!

 We’ve been working with Andy, and making connections in the North East, to help develop The Last People On Earth, the story of Mons Graupius which will bring together storytelling, original music and the latest archaeological discoveries to try and unearth a fragment of truth about a day nearly 2000 years ago that – arguably – shaped a nation.

-Andy’s been on a road trip around North East Scotland, talked to residents, academics at the University of Aberdeen and local historians, as well as performing a work in progress event at The Lemon Tree in Aberdeen.
+Andy’s been on a road trip around North East Scotland, talked to residents, academics at the University of Aberdeen and local historians, as well as performing a work in progress event in Aberdeen.